Timeline of a Florida Car Accident Lawsuit

 Florida differs from many other states when it comes to car accident lawsuits.
 Because of the state’s no-fault insurance law, restrictions are placed on when you can sue the negligent party after a car accident.
 Because of this law, the timeline for car accident lawsuits is more complex.
 Understanding the laws and knowing how to handle a wreck when it happens can be useful.

 If you’ve already been injured in a wreck, our team at The Law Offices of Casey D. Shomo is here to help.
 We’ve handled many car accident lawsuits in Florida and can provide guidance on how to recover a settlement from your insurance or advice on whether you have grounds for a legal case.
-A West Palm Beach car accident lawyer from our team will support you in your time of need.
+A car accident lawyer from our team will support you in your time of need.

 Seek Medical Attention